rolik2001/python-dexstore/CONTRIBUTING.md

 ## Introduction

-You are here to help BitShares and the python-bitshares library?
+You are here to help DexStore and the python-dexstore library?
 Awesome, feel welcome and read the following sections in order to know how to ask questions and how to work on something.